waynegraham/registry.clir.org/_projects/2008-collaboration-in-cataloging-islamic-manuscripts-at-.md

 ---
 layout: project
-title: "Collaboration in Cataloging: Islamic Manuscripts at Michigan"
+title: Collaboration in Cataloging: Islamic Manuscripts at Michigan
 ---